vivekparasharr/vivekparasharr.github.io/_posts/2021-11-06-ml-xgboost.md

 ---
 layout: post
-title: "Implementing xgboost in Python and R"
+title: "Implementing xgboost in Python"
 categories: statistics, xx
 ---
 XGBoost (Extreme Gradient Boosting) is a popular algorithm for supervised learning problems, including regression, classification, and ranking tasks.
 In the financial services industry, XGBoost can be used for a variety of regression problems, such as predicting stock prices, credit risk scoring, and forecasting financial time series.